pagadesantosh/all_about_front_end/problem_solving_coding/problem_solving/javascript problem Solving/55_Implement your own memoizeOne(), it takes 2 arguments.md

 **Approach Taken**

 1. to implement memoization, three conditions has to be satisfied,
-   i) isCacheSet && lastContext === this && parameters of lastArgs should match with currentArgs ii) isCached and lastContext will be set to true for the very first time iii) for third condition we are looping using every condition iv) if all three are true, simply return cachedResult
+2. isCacheSet && lastContext === this && parameters of lastArgs should match with currentArgs
+3. isCached and lastContext will be set to true for the very first time
+4. for third condition we are looping using every condition
+5. if all three are true, simply return cachedResult
-   v) otherwise mutate the cachedResult = funcYouWantToMemoize.call(this, ...args) vi) mutate the lastArgs = args, mutate the lastContext = this, isCacheSet = true
+6. otherwise mutate the cachedResult = funcYouWantToMemoize.call(this, ...args)
+7. mutate the lastArgs = args, mutate the lastContext = this, isCacheSet = true

 ```js
 function areArraysEqual(a, b) {